 took my letter into consideration (Finally, we normally say ‘to take something into consideration’).

-So let's have a think about some final questions with proposals.
+So let's have a think about some common questions students have about proposals.
 Again, I advise taking and summarising the most important points below and adding them to this document.

 Should the language be formal or informal?